-Short courses, noted with “SC” in the title, are specialized courses typically (although not always) offered by visiting experts in a given area of the law.
-While most are scheduled for a consecutive two-week period, some may be structured differently.
+Short courses, noted with “SC” in the title, are specialized courses typically offered by visiting experts in a given area of the law.
+While most short courses are scheduled for a consecutive two-week period, some may be structured differently.

-Exams and papers for short courses are due no later than two weeks after the course ends unless the instructor sets an earlier deadline; final grades are due no later than four weeks after assignments are due (six weeks after the course ends).
+Exams and papers for short courses are due by noon no later than two weeks after the course ends unless the instructor sets an earlier deadline; final grades are due no later than four weeks after assignments are due (six weeks after the course ends).

 Students are expected to attend 100 percent of short course class sessions.
 An instructor may take absences into account for grading purposes, and an instructor shall notify the Student Records Office if a student’s absences make it impossible to meet the law school’s minimum attendance expectations (see section I.A).
 Special add/drop rules apply to short courses, including JAG School “short courses,” as follows:

 1) Adding a Short Course: A student can self-add a short course via SIS until the add/drop deadline identified on the Academic Calendar.
 After the add/drop period ends, students may add short courses that have seats available at the time the request is submitted to the Student Records Office.